How Do You Provide Customer Service to the Underserved Populations in Banking?

 - Integrating the customer experience function with your internal systems like CRM, helpdesk, mobile apps, and website

-The last two years have taught us that digital transformation is vital in serving your customers.
+The last two years have taught us that digital customer experience is vital in serving your customers.
 It even extends your ability to reach out to people you probably haven’t considered as a prospect earlier.

 With the current infrastructure and the willingness of banks to add more channels and integrate internal systems, they can easily reach out to underserved customers and enhance their revenues.